 3. Comfort throughout the Seasons

 Humidity, monsoons, summers – we know the drill.
 Breathable cotton sheets and organic fabrics let air flow during those hot summer days.
 Whereas mold-resistant paint and good ventilation keep things fresh and new.
-A small fan or dehumidifier, plus trusty mosquito nets can make sleep more peaceful around the year.
+A small fan or dehumidifier, plus trusty mosquito nets, can make sleep more peaceful around the year.
 Simple additions like these can make every day feel just right—these are baby nursery ideas for a humid climate that work beautifully.

-Parents love eco-friendly options like bamboo furniture, organic mattresses, reusable baskets.
+Parents love eco-friendly options like bamboo furniture, organic mattresses, and reusable baskets.
 They're gentle on skin, great for humid weather, and built to last through the years.
 Add personalised touches like heirloom fabrics for curtains—it's intimate, sustainable, and so full of heart.

-Q. Do I really need a separate space for the baby?
+Do I really need a separate space for the baby?

 Not right away—room-sharing is lovely at first.
 A dedicated spot helps with routines as the baby grows.